MurlocBrand/felicious/README.md

 acknowledgements
 ================
-- jQuery by XYZ
+- jQuery by jQuery Foundation, Inc
-- jGFeed by XYZ
 - totalStorage by XYZ

 copyright